Slothvely/full-stack-open-2023/part-0/part-0.4.md

   server-->>browser: The JS file
     deactivate server
-    Note right of browser: The browser begins to execute the JavaScript code that fetches the JSON from the server.

-  browser-->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
+    Note right of browser: The browser begins to execute the JavaScript code that fetches the JSON from the server. browser-->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
-  server-->>browser: The array of notes
+  server-->>browser: The JSON notes array server-->>browser: Status code 200 and ready code 4
     deactivate server
+    Note right of browser: The browser converts the JSON string into a JS object.
-    Note right of browser: The browser executes the callback function that renders the notes.
+    Note right of browser: The browser renders the notes list.
 ```